csreades/scv/README.md

+# This fork
+This fork intends to allow for G-code loading (basic currently) and output of CSP files (time discretised positions).
+Further extension for scaling a scaler along the path (controlling laser power / extrusion).

 # S-curve trajectory calculator

 This code calculates a jerk limited path in 3D with blended corners.
 The path is initially formed by joining a sequence of points with straight line moves, each a 7-segment "s-curve".
 Global limits on velocity, acceleration and jerk can be specified for each axis, and each move can be given an individual limit on velocity, acceleration and jerk.